appacademy/SWEO-Part-Time-Resources/1-Module/3-week/4-day/README.md

            2. switch after each problem OR after 15 minutes
         5. Reach out for help / questions, we're here for ya!

-  3. End of Day Review
+  4. End of Day Review
-     1. When to: Memorize vs. Reference